An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

+Now letting $\pfrak_2 \in L_2^{\Ker(\rho)}$ be any prime lying above $p$, by the assumption that the $L$-functions are equal, we have that the factors corresponding to $p$ are equal as functions of $s$ and therefore \beq \det (I - \rho (\sig_{\pfrak_2}) p^{-s})^{-1}= \det (I - \rho (\sig_{\pfrak_1}) p^{-s})^{-1}= \det (I - Ip^{-s})^{-1} . \eeq Now recall that the Frobenius element $\sig_{\pfrak_2}$ is necessarily finite order.
+We recall a simple observation.
+Suppose $M$ is an $n \times n$ matrix over $\C$ of finite order, say $M^k=I$ for some $k$, such that $\det(I -Mx)=\det(I-Ix)=(1-x)^n$ for a formal variable $x$.
+Then we claim $M=I$.
+Indeed, since $M$ is finite order, $M$ is diagonalizable, for the minimal polynomial of $M$ divides $x^k-1$ and so has no repeated roots.
+By our second assumption, all the roots of the characteristic polynomial of $M$ are equal to 1, so that all the eigenvalues of $M$ are 1 and $M=I$.
+We apply this in (\ref{factor_equal}) to conclude that $\rho(\sig_{\pfrak_2})=I$ as well.
+Thus the conjugacy class of the Frobenius element $\sig_{\pfrak_2}$ is trivial in $\Gal(L_2^{\Ker(\rho)}/\Q) \simeq G/\Ker(\rho)$ and $p$ must split completely in $L_2^{\Ker(\rho)}$.

+In this fashion we see that any prime that is unramified in $L_1,L_2$ and splits completely in $L_1^{\Ker(\rho_1)}$ must split completely in $L_2^{\Ker(\rho)}$.
+Starting from primes unramified in $L_1,L_2$ that split completely in $L_2^{\Ker(\rho)}$ we can similarly show that they must split completely in $L_1^{\Ker(\rho)}$, and this concludes the proof of Proposition \ref{prop_KluNic_new}.

-\begin{remark} Kl\"{u}ners and Nicolae present a counterexample to this characterization when working over $k \neq \Q$ \cite[p.
+\begin{remark} Proposition \ref{prop_KluNic_new} can alternatively be deduced from \cite[Theorem 5]{KluNic16}, which also includes a converse, which we do not require in our application.
+To apply \cite[Theorem 5]{KluNic16} in our setting, one first passes as in \cite[p.
+162]{KluNic16} to the case of a faithful representation $\varpi (\sig \Ker (\rho)) = \rho(\sig)$ acting on $H=G/\Ker(\rho)$.
+Kl\"{u}ners and Nicolae present a counterexample to the characterization deduced in Proposition \ref{prop_KluNic_new} when working over $k \neq \Q$ \cite[p.
 167]{KluNic16}, but see their relative version \cite[Thm.
 6]{KluNic16}.
 It is possible that certain other families $Z_n^\Iscr(k,G;X)$ with $k \neq \Q$ and certain choices of $G$ can be treated by an adaptation of our methods with such a relative result.
-When working over $k \neq \Q$ one would also need to take into account the more nuanced situation that arises with regards to arithmetic equivalence. \end{remark}
+(When working over $k \neq \Q$ one would also need to take into account the more nuanced situation that arises with regards to arithmetic equivalence.) \end{remark}

+We now apply Proposition \ref{prop_KluNic_new}.
+As before, let $G$ be a fixed transitive subgroup of $S_n$ and let $\rho_1,\ldots, \rho_s$ be the nontrivial irreducible representations of $G$.
+For each $1 \leq j \leq s$, consider the set of fields